The Health Information Technology Program at CRC offers two Programs:

 Students may enroll in any of the HIT courses in which they have met the pre-requisites noted in the individual class descriptions.
 Most HIT courses are offered only once per year, so planning ahead is important.
 HIT 100, Introduction to Health Information Technology: Hospital Settings, and HIT 120: Basic ICD-CM Coding courses are offered in the fall, and both tend to fill up very quickly with a long wait list, so early registration is recommended.
 HIT 123 is now offered in the spring rather than the fall.

 The HIT program counselor, Elizabeth Biggert, can help you determine if previous college coursework is transferable.
-You can email Elizabeth Biggert at firstname.lastname@example.org or call to make an appointment by contacting the counseling office at 916-691-7316.
+You can make an appointment with Elizabeth Biggert by calling the counseling office at 916-691-7316 and let them know you're an HIT student.
+Please take a copy of your transcripts to your counseling appointment.

 Are you ready to learn online?